This post has been updated in December 2018.

 Included in the price:

-• Transport from end point of hike to Uyami’s Green View Restaurant
+- Transport from endpoint of the hike to Uyami’s Green View Restaurant.

 Where do you sleep during a multi-day hike through the rice terraces of Batad?

-During the hike you will stay at small local guesthouses.
-To give you an idea what to expect when you are going to hike in Banaue: accommodation is (very) basic.
+During the hike, you will stay at small local guesthouses.
+To give you an idea of what to expect when you are going to hike in Banaue: accommodation is (very) basic.

 In Batad we stayed at the Hillside Inn.
 This accommodation had a shower (with hot water!) which was shared with two other rooms.
 The bed was hard but clean and the view from the balcony was breathtaking.
 Click here for the latest prices of the Hillside Inn.

-Where do you eat during a multi-day hike through the rice terraces of Batad?
+Where do you eat during a hike through the rice terraces of Batad?

 Prepare well for your track and buy enough water and snacks before you leave Banaue.
-There is little tp nothing available along the trail because everything has to be brought in on foot.
-Though you can buy new water at the guesthouses, it’s better to bring your own water filter bottle, SteriPen or chloride pills to minimize plastic waste.
+There is little to nothing available along the trail because everything has to be brought in on foot.

-What to pack for a multi-day hike through the rice terraces of Batad?
+What to pack for a 3-day hike through the rice terraces of Batad?